Last Updated on May 11, 2022

 Winter boots are great for walking around town and looking amazing while on holiday.

-These will keep your toes warm, dry and prevent the majority of slips and falls due to black ice.
+These will keep your toes warm, and dry and prevent the majority of slips and falls due to black ice.

 There will be a handful of occasions when you will get to take off your jacket.
 This includes inside during character meet and greets, well dining, and souvenir shopping.
 If you start in the arcades, you won’t even need to go outside to access the next store.